nerdalize/nerd/README.md

-# Nerd
+# Nerd - Nerdalize Command Line Interface
-The Nerdalize command line interface: Your personal `nerd` that takes care of running compute jobs on the [Nerdalize cloud](https://www.nerdalize.com/).
+Your personal `nerd` that takes care of running compute jobs on the [Nerdalize cloud](https://www.nerdalize.com/).

 ---